-Section 2.
-1. The citizens of each State shall be entitled to all the privileges and immunities of citizens in the several States, and shall have the right of transit and sojourn in any State of this Confederacy, with their slaves and other property; and the right of property in said slaves shall not be thereby impaired.
+1. The citizens of each State shall be entitled to all

+privileges and immunities of citizens in the several States, and shall have the right of transit and sojourn in any State of 1875 Confederacy, with their slaves and other property; and the right of property in said slaves shall not be thereby impaired.

-2. A person charged in any State with treason, felony, or other crime against the laws of such State. who shall flee from justice, and be found in another State, shall, on demand of the executive autority of the State from which he fled, be delivered up to be removed to the State having jurisdiction of the crime.
+2. A person charged in any State with treason, felony pears; but or other crime against the laws of such State, who shall sident and like from justice, and be found in another State, shall on demand of the executive authority of the State from which demand of the executive authority of the State from which he fled, be delivered up to be removed to the State Laving jurisdicton of the orime.

-3. No slave or other person held to service or labor in any State or Territory of the Confederate States, under the laws thereof, escaping or lawfully carried into another, shall in consequence of any law or regu-lation therein, be discharged from such service or labor, but shall be delivered up on claim of the party to whom such slaves belong, or to whom such service or labor may be due.
+3. No slave or other person held to service or labor in any State or Territory of the Confederate States, under the laws thereof, escaping or lawfully carried into another, to whom such service or labor may be due.

-1. Other States may be admitted into this Confederacy by a vote of two-thirds of the whole House of Representatives and two-thirds of the Senate, the Senate voting by States; but no new State shall be formed or erected within the jurisdiction of any other State; nor any State be formed by the junction of two or more States, or parts of States, without the consent of the Legislatures of the States concerned, as well as of the Congress.
+1. Other States may be admitted into this Confeders by a vote of two-thirds of the whole Home of Representives and two-thirds of the Senate, the Becate voting States; but no new State shall be formed or credited with the jurisdiction of any other State; nor any State be for ed by the junction of two or more States, or paris of States without the consent of the Legislatures of the States of ceraed, as well as of the Congress.

-2. The Congress shall have power to dispose of and make all needful rules and regulations concerning the property of the Confederate States, including the ands thereof.
+2. The Congress shall have power to dispose of and mall needful rules and regulations concerning the property the Confederate States, including the lands thereof.